JYP Entertainment: 2000–09: Early success and second generation K-pop artists

+Rain, who was named one of Time's 100 most influential people in the world in 2006 and 2011.

 In December 2000, JYP Entertainment signed Rain as a trainee, who made his debut two years later in May 2002.
-Rain would then rise to become a commercial success throughout and beyond Asia, which was seen when his third studio album, It's Raining, went on to record cumulative sales of over 1 million copies in seven Asian countries, including South Korea.
+Rain would then rise to become a commercial success throughout and beyond Asia, which was seen when his third studio album, It's Raining, went on to record cumulative sales of over one million copies in seven Asian countries, including South Korea.

-On December 27, 2002, the company's first boy group was a four-member vocal oriented group Noel which failed to attract popularity.
+On December 27, 2002, the company's first boy group was a four-member vocal oriented group, Noel, which failed to attract popularity.
 The company then turned its focus towards the duo brothers One Two in 2003.
 In 2004, after the boy band g.o.d's group contract with SidusHQ ended, they signed a contract with JYP Entertainment.

-Other artists that debuted under JYP Entertainment, from 2000 to 2005 were Park Ji-yoon, Byul, Lim Jeong-hee, Ryanga Rhanga, and Ivy.
+Other artists that debuted under JYP Entertainment from 2000 to 2005 were Park Ji-yoon, Byul, Lim Jeong-hee, and Ryanga Rhanga.

 In May 2006, the company formed its first girl group, Wonder Girls, who became a commercial success and was the first South Korean group to enter the Billboard Hot 100 in 2009, with their song "Nobody".
 Their success lead to a management deal with the Jonas Group, which led the group to open the Jonas Brothers' world tour in select cities.
 In 2007, Rain left JYP Entertainment and established his own agency called J. Tune Entertainment.

 Wonder Girls in 2008.
 The first South Korean group to chart the Billboard Hot 100.

+2PM in 2011.
+JYP Entertainment's first and only act to win the MAMA Award for Artist of the Year.

-In 2008, the competitive reality series Hot Blood Men was created, pitting two teams of male trainees against each other for the chance to debut.
-The winning group, One Day, was later split into two boy bands, 2PM and 2AM.
-Both debuted in the same year.
+In 2008, the competitive reality series Hot Blood Men aired, pitting male trainees against each other for the chance to debut.
+The winning group, One Day, was later split into two boy bands, 2PM and 2AM, both of whom debuted later that year.
 2AM was jointly contracted with Big Hit Entertainment.
 Later in October, the JYP Beijing Center was opened, as the company's China branch.
 In that same year, the Creative Artists Agency included JYP Entertainment in its roster of high-profile clientele.

 Expanding its endeavors into the drama production industry following in the footsteps of SM Entertainment Group's SM C&C and CJ E&M's Studio Dragon – JYP Entertainment jointly established the television drama production company Holym with Key East Entertainment in June 2009.
-Holym later announced its first major television drama production, Dream High, in 2010.
+Holym later announced its first major television drama production, Dream High, in 2010, starring artists from JYP Entertainment.